mr212812/data-analysis-project/README.md

 - Analyzed revenue distribution across different age brackets and genders.
 - Displayed top-selling bike models by total sales volume.
 - Tracked yearly revenue trends to spot performance patterns over time.

+## How to Use
+- Download the Excel file [Europe_Bike_Sales_Dashboard.xlsx](Europe_Bike_Sales_Dashboard.xlsx).
+- Open it in Microsoft Excel.
+- Explore the dashboard and interact with the slicers and filters.

 ## Screenshot